rhd-gitops-example/services/automerge/README.md

 - The second run executes the bulk of `automerge-task`: a merge commit is created and pushed, and its associated branch deleted.

 TODO:
 A discrepancy occurs between running this task against GitHub and GitHub Enterprise.
 On GHE, while the commit is merged the PR remains open whereas on GitHub, it is shown as merged.
-A commented out section in `automerge-task` notes this, which will be investigated further in a separate issue.
+A commented out section in `automerge-task` notes this, which will be investigated under https://github.com/rhd-gitops-example/services/issues/76.

 - Finally the third run executes `echo "kubectl apply -k env"`.
 Were you to remove the `echo` then this would result in the updated configuration being deployed.